 An elegant way to justify this: in case the implosion took place infinitely long ago, the out-going Hawking particles will be only in one state, the Hartle-Hawking state (see Slide # 51).
 When we observe the out-going Hawking particles, we project this state along a much larger class of basis states.
 Extrapolating these states back to the past, we will see many more recent in-going particles, including more recent implosions.
-We do allow all these states, but we identify them by exclusively counting the recent in- and out-going particles only.
+We do allow all these states, but we identify them by exclusively counting the recent in- and out-going particles only, which will be further justified a posteriori.